-The ARAG Group did not apply any transitional measures or volatility adjustments in the reporting period.
+The ARAG Group did not apply any transitional measures pursuant to section 351 et seq. of the German Insurance Supervision Act (VAG) or a volatility adjustment pursuant to section 82 VAG in the reporting period.

 Technical provisions - health (similar to non-life)